-In a world that feels like it’s spinning off into outer space at times, the free-wheeling, yet rigorous, exploration and perspective at Derosia refreshes.
+In a world that feels like it’s spinning off into outer space at times, the free-wheeling and rigorous curatorial exploration and perspectives on view at Derosia leave us feeling refreshed.

-Whether landscape, figurative, or abstract.
-Whether the topics are pulling from history or what's on TV or TikTok.
-Derosia always feels like it’s delivering a perfect mix of tradition and the current moment, capturing the strangeness of the moment we're living in.
+Whether landscape, figurative, or abstract, and whether topics come from history or television or TikTok, Derosia always feels like it’s delivering a perfect mix of tradition and the current moment, capturing the strangeness of the moment we're living in.

 Derosia began in the Old City neighborhood of Philadelphia in 2010 as the scrappy, spirited art project space Bodega.
 The crew that started it (a bunch of recent artsy grads from Hampshire College) quickly turned it into the heartbeat of the local scene.
 In 2014, two of the founders, Elyse Derosia and Eric Veit, brought the project to New York and evolved it into the sharp-eyed gallery we know and love today.